 Overview of team

-Our purpose is to support and champion the role of the Chairman and Vice Chairman of Surrey County Council as the civic and ceremonial heads of the Authority.
+Our purpose is to support and champion the role of the Chair and Vice Chair of Surrey County Council as the civic and ceremonial heads of the Authority.
 Furthermore, the team provides specialist advice and experience to the Lord Lieutenant and High Sheriff of Surrey, assisting them in developing and maintaining positive partner relations within the health, crime and restorative justice, voluntary and community sectors and Surrey Borough's and Districts to provide high quality civic leadership.

 Chair of the County Council

 The Chairman's role is a-political; the post is elected annually; the post-holder must be a serving County Councillor; they are the Civic Leader of the County Council.

 The Chair is responsible for: